Young Farmers & Ranchers

 Hoofin' it for Hunger Trail Run

 The MFBF YF&R Committee is proud to host the annual Hoofin’ it for Hunger Trail Run.
-Held in October each year in Miles City, the YF&R Committee partners with USDA-ARS Fort Keogh Research Station to pull together this 5K, 10K and Half Marathon trail run benefiting the Montana Food Bank Network.
+The 5K and 10K run will be held in September in Dillon, MT and all proceeds from the race will be donated to the Montana Food Bank Network.
 This event is part of an larger partnership between YF&R programs across the country and Feeding America.
 Whether the contribution is a bushel – a dollar – or an hour, Farm Bureau and Feeding America is working together to finish an important job – making sure every American can enjoy the bounty produced on our farms and ranches.
-The Montana Farm Bureau YF&R Committee is proud to have raised $56,400 dollars for the Montana Food Bank Network.
-Since Harvest for All was launched, Farm Bureau families across the country have gathered more than 323 million pounds of food, logged more than 193,000 volunteer hours and raised more than $8.3 million in donations.
+The Montana Farm Bureau YF&R Committee is proud to have raised $68,000 dollars for the Montana Food Bank Network.
+Since Harvest for All was launched, Farm Bureau families across the country have gathered more than 412 million pounds of food, logged more than 224,000 volunteer hours and raised more than $10 million in donations.

 MFBF Collegiate Young Farmers & Ranchers

 Montana Farm Bureau Federation has four Collegiate Young Farmer & Rancher clubs, on the campuses of Montana State University in Bozeman, UM-Western in Dillon, Miles Community College in Miles City and Dawson Community College in Glendive.
 The purpose of these clubs is to further communication among people with an interest in agricultural issues, educate college students about the work of an agricultural organization, provide college students experience with local, state and national government through active participation in legislative activities, learn about Farm Bureau policies and activities, and promote the profession of agriculturally-related occupations.

-Established in 2004, 2012, 2016 and 2019 respectively, the chapters conduct meetings and participate in the Farm Bureau policy development process, Montana’s Young Ag Leadership Conference, the National YF&R Leadership Conference, Calling on the Capitol events and a number of other issues and leadership development activities.
+Established in 2004, 2012, 2016 and 2019 respectively, the chapters conduct meetings and participate in the Farm Bureau policy development process, MFBF’s Young Farmer & Rancher Leadership Conference, the National YF&R Leadership Conference, Calling on the Capitol events and a number of other issues and leadership development activities.

 Young Farmer & Rancher Contests